HassanSajjad-302/solution5/README.md

 then the amount of processes becomes 2854 + (2 * 3598).
 Discussed here https://gitlab.kitware.com/cmake/cmake/-/issues/18355#note_1329192.

-I think avoiding this should result in 1-2% of compilation speed-up in clean build in project size of LLVM.
+I think avoiding these costs of process setup and file reads should result in 1-2% of compilation speed-up in clean build in project size of LLVM.

 Other very small improvements:
 i) Rebuild is faster as there is no smrules file needed to be checked for an update.